From understanding expenses to starting a limited company, our downloadable business guides can help you.

-The annual deadline for submitting your Self Assessment and, if necessary, paying any tax owed, is almost upon us.
-If you do not file by midnight on 31st January, you face being fined – and there are potential extra penalties if you fail to settle your 2015/16 tax bill before the Self Assessment deadline.
+The annual deadline for submitting your online Self Assessment and paying any tax owed, has now passed.
+If you didn’t file your your return online and pay any tax due by midnight on 31st January, you face being fined – and there are potential extra penalties.

-Anyone who is required to file a return but misses the deadline will receive an automatic £100 fine from HMRC – if you have an online account, this penalty will be added to it.
+Anyone who is required to file a return but misses the deadline receives an automatic £100 fine from HMRC – if you have an online account, this penalty will be added to it.

 The fine is imposed regardless of whether you owe tax or not.
-If you fail to file within three months – that is, by the end of April – HMRC can then impose a £10 daily fine for the next 90 days, bringing the total penalty to £900.
+If you fail to file within three months – that is, by the end of April – HMRC can then impose an additional £10 daily fine for the next 90 days, increasing the total penalty by £900 to £1,000.

 Further penalties are imposed after six and then 12 months – and these could be based on the amount of tax you owe if a particularly large sum is outstanding.

-On top of these fines, you will be charged interest on any unpaid tax.
+On top of these fines, you’ll be charged interest on any unpaid tax.